Tana Umaga: Early life

 Umaga was born in Lower Hutt, Wellington, New Zealand.
 He was born to Samoan immigrant parents, and grew up playing rugby league.
 Umaga originally aspired to play football in childhood, before being persuaded by his father to play rugby instead.
 Umaga played for the Wainuiomata Lions and rose through the ranks, making the Wellington U-16 and U-17 sides, and was eventually named in the Junior Kiwi side of 1991.The side also featured future National Rugby League stars Joe Vagana, Ruben Wiki and Gene Ngamu.
 That same year he signed with the Newcastle Knights but within three weeks was back on the plane to New Zealand because of homesickness.
-He never did play a First-Grade NSWRL Premiership game.
-In 1993 Tana's brother Mike, who played rugby union for Manu Samoa, persuaded him to take up rugby union in 1994.
-The brothers played on opposite teams in a Test match between Samoa and New Zealand in 1999 during which Tana scored two tries (the All Blacks won 71–13).
+He never played a first-grade NSWRL Premiership game.
+In 1993 Umaga's brother Mike, who played rugby union for Manu Samoa, persuaded him to take up rugby union in 1994.
+The brothers played on opposite teams in a Test match between Samoa and New Zealand in 1999 during which Tana scored two tries; the All Blacks won 71–13.

 Rugby union career

 1994–1999

 Umaga played wing for the Wellington Lions in 1994 and quickly became a fixture in the starting line-up alongside his brother who also played on the wing.
 Umaga scored more tries than any other player within the team for three successive years, and in 1996 was selected for the original Hurricanes squad.

 He also played for Italian team Viadana Rugby in the 1994–1995 Italian season.
 In his second season playing for the Hurricanes he scored a New Zealand record of 12 tries (now broken by Rico Gear) and earned a call up to the national team at the expense of an ill Jonah Lomu.
 He scored a try in his debut test match.
-With Jonah Lomu regaining his fitness, coupled with a drop in form, Umaga was dropped from the All Blacks until the 1999 season.
-To accommodate outside backs Umaga, Lomu, Wilson and Cullen 1996–99 All Black coach John Hart moved Fullback Christian Cullen into the midfield.
+With Lomu regaining his fitness, coupled with a drop in form, Umaga was dropped from the All Blacks until the 1999 season.
+To accommodate outside backs Umaga, Lomu, Jeff Wilson and Christian Cullen, All Black coach John Hart moved fullback Cullen into the midfield.